tymonx/logic/doc/environment-setup-linux.md

         export PATH=$NATURAL_DOCS_ROOTDIR:$PATH
     fi

+Reload your environment variables:

+    source ~/.bashrc

 GTKWave
 -------

+Required: No

 A VCD waveform viewer based on the GTK library.
 This viewer support VCD and LXT formats for signal dumps.
 It also supports ModelSim `*.wlf` files using